Lin8x/releasedaccidents/README.md

 ### <p align="center"> <img src="https://github.com/Lin8x/releasedaccidents/blob/main/imagesforgithub/alarmnectary.png?raw=true" alt="requirements" width="20" height="20"> &nbsp; Current Features &nbsp; <img src="https://github.com/Lin8x/releasedaccidents/blob/main/imagesforgithub/alarmnectary.png?raw=true" alt="requirements" width="30" height="20"> </p>

-- Game splash screens
+- Game splash screens.
-- Ability to move around with joystick
+- Ability to move around with joystick.
-- Ability to look around with right side of screen
+- Ability to look around with right side of screen.
-- Physics for gravity
+- Physics for gravity.
-- Jumping and jump button
+- Jumping and jump button.
-- Crouching and crouch button
+- Crouching and crouch button.
-- Sprinting, sprint button, and stamina UI bar
+- Sprinting, sprint button, and stamina UI bar.
-- Ammo and magazine counter for pistol (along with UI bar for it)
+- Ammo and magazine counter for pistol (along with UI bar for it).
-- Dropping item in hand and dropping button
+- Dropping item in hand and dropping button.
-- Detecting for if item is in your hand and the button to use item in hand
+- Detecting for if item is in your hand and the button to use item in hand.
-- Ability to pick up items
+- Ability to pick up items (and UI button to interact with objects or pickup items).
-- Inventory system and inventory button
+- Inventory system and inventory button.
-- Base unfinished map
+- Base unfinished map.

 <br><br>